prod42net/p42BaseLib/p42BaseLib/README.md

 # p42BaseLib

-p42BaseLib is a lightweight .NET base library intended to provide common utilities and shared building blocks for ASP.NET Core projects targeting .NET 9.0 and C# 13.
-It aims to centralize reusable helpers, abstractions, and infrastructure pieces used across web applications and services.

-## Features

-- Common utility helpers (logging, configuration helpers, etc.)
-- Lightweight abstractions suitable for ASP.NET Core projects
+p42BaseLib is a small .NET 9.0 library (C# 13) providing lightweight base utilities used across projects:
+- A simple, extensible logger (P42Logger + IP42Logger)
+- A fixed-size queue implementation (FixedSizedQueue)
-- Designed for .NET 9.0 and C# 13 compatibility
+- Interfaces for object model storage and logging (IP42ObjectModelStore, IP42Logger)

-- Minimal dependencies to keep it easy to include in multiple projects
+These components are intentionally minimal and dependency-free so they can be dropped into other projects easily.

+## Key Features
+- P42Logger: lightweight logging abstraction suitable for console apps, libraries, or to be wired into larger logging systems.
+- FixedSizedQueue: a bounded queue that automatically evicts oldest items when capacity is exceeded.
+- Clear interfaces to help decouple implementations and make unit testing straightforward.

 ## Requirements
 - .NET 9.0 SDK
-- C# 13
+- C# 13.0 compatible toolchain
-- ASP.NET Core (when using web integrations)

-## Installation
+## Building

-If published as a NuGet package, install with:
-Or add the project reference directly:
+From the repository root:
+1. Restore dependencies:
+   dotnet restore

+2. Build the solution:
+   dotnet build

-## Quick Start
+## Usage

-1. Add the package or project reference to your solution.
-2. Import the library namespaces in your code:
+- Add a project reference to p42BaseLib (or include the library project in your solution).
-3. Use provided utilities or abstractions according to the library API.

-## Building from Source

-Clone the repository and build with the .NET CLI:

-## Contributing

-Contributions are welcome.
-Please follow these guidelines:

-- Open an issue to discuss major changes before implementing them.
-- Create small, focused pull requests.
-- Follow repository coding conventions and include tests for significant changes.

-## Contact

-For questions or support, open an issue in the repository.
+- Use IP42Logger to accept different logger implementations or use P42Logger directly for simple scenarios.
+- Use FixedSizedQueue<T> when you need a thread-unsafe bounded queue for short-lived buffering (wrap for thread-safety if required).

+Example (conceptual):